Bruce Bennett: Early life and Olympics

 Harold Herman Brix was born and raised in Tacoma, Washington, where he attended Stadium High School from which he graduated in 1924.
 He was the fourth of five children born to an immigrant couple from Germany.

-Bennett played college football at the University of Washington, where he majored in economics.
+Brix played college football at the University of Washington, where he majored in economics.
 He played in the 1926 Rose Bowl and was a track-and-field star.
-Bennett won the Silver medal for the shot put in the 1928 Olympic Games.
+He won the Silver medal for the shot put in the 1928 Olympic Games.
 He won four consecutive AAU shot put titles (1928–31), the NCAA title in 1927, and the AAU indoor titles in 1930 and 1932.
-In 1930, Bennett set a world indoor record at 15.61 m.
+In 1930, Herman Brix set a world indoor record at 15.61 m.
 In 1932, he set his personal best at 16.07 m, but failed at the Olympic trials to qualify for the Los Angeles Games.